stesiam/stesiam/README.md

 ### Hi there 👋

+I' m Stelios.

-📚  Study Statistics and Insurance Science <br>
+📚  Student of Statistics and Insurance Science <br>
 💻  Coding with **R** <br>
 🧪  Experimenting with **Julia** and its capabilities <br>
 📊  Constantly developing my dataviz & Shiny skills